-Except as provided elsewhere in this section, to the extent that it is not inconsistent with this Chapter, the City of Dunwoody Zoning Ordinance, as amended including, but not limited to, definitions of terms contained therein, is incorporated as a part of this Chapter as if fully restated herein for the same purposes stated in Article I, Section 1 hereof and for the same purposes for which the Zoning Ordinance, and any amendments thereto, were adopted, which purposes are expressly incorporated herein.
+Except as provided elsewhere in this section, to the extent that it is not inconsistent with this Chapter, the City Zoning Ordinance, as amended including, but not limited to, definitions of terms contained therein, is incorporated as a part of this Chapter as if fully restated herein for the same purposes stated in Sec.
+20-1 and for the same purposes for which the Zoning Ordinance, and any amendments thereto, were adopted, which purposes are expressly incorporated herein.
 However, to the extent that any regulations governing any zoning overlay district now existing or later enacted conflict with this Article, the rules of the zoning overlay district shall control.